micro/micro/docs/README.md

 ## Programming the Real World

-Micro is a distributed cloud operating system built for real world programming.
+Micro is a distributed cloud operating system.

 ## About